nicercode/2016-02-01-ResBaz/lessons/20-testing/index.md

 Behaving correctly

 * Range of rescaled data should be `r.out`
-* r.out and r.in identical (no change)
+* If `r.out` is the same as the range of the input data (`range(x)`), the data should be unchanged.

 Corner cases:

-* no x values given, no r.in given
+* no x values given, or empty vector of values
-* r.out or r.in not sorted
+* no r.out given
-* r.out or r.in not of length 2
+* r.out not of length 2
+* r.out not sorted
-* deal correctly with negative values
+* Does the function deal correctly with negative values?
+* missing values in x

 We already ran through some of these when developing the function the first time.